 To make informed decisions about your career, learning or work options, you need up–to–date, accurate information.
 One of the best ways to gather facts about the world of work is an information interview.

 Information interviewing is based on the idea that if you want to find out what it’s like to be a graphic artist, ask a graphic artist!
-Likewise, if you want to find out what it’s like to work for a company or take a post–secondary or training program, talk to company employees or program graduates.
+Likewise, if you want to find out what it’s like to work for a company, talk to company employees.
+Do you want to take a post–secondary or training program?
+Talk to program graduates.

-Although the term information interviewing may sound formal, often it's just a matter of talking to people you already know who have experience in the areas that interest you.
-Even people you do not know may agree to be interviewed if you approach them in a sincere and open manner.
+The term information interviewing may sound formal.
+It's often just a matter of talking to people you already know who have experience in the areas that interest you.
+Even people you do not know may agree to be interviewed.
+Just approach them in a sincere and open manner.
 Generally, most people enjoy talking about their experience.